RussOakham/wanderlust-recipes/README.md

 #### **Colour & Styling**

-Upon deciding to brand the website as 'Wanderlust Recipes' I found [this](static/images/wanderlust-whitebg.png) logo on shutterstock.
-The logo comprises white and blue colours, which give a light and clean asthetic.
-With this in mind i consulted [this article](https://elearningindustry.com/the-elearning-color-guide-evoking-the-right-emotion) on how colours evoke emotions, wishing to promote a feelings of calm, optimism, energy, nature and creativity, I chose to use a color pallete consisting of whites, blues and greens.
+Upon deciding to brand the website as 'Wanderlust Recipes' I found [this](static/images/wanderlust-whitebg.png) logo on Shutterstock.
+The logo comprises white and blue colours, which give a light and clean aesthetic.
+With this in mind I consulted [this article](https://elearningindustry.com/the-elearning-color-guide-evoking-the-right-emotion) on how colours evoke emotions, wishing to promote feelings of calm, optimism, energy, nature and creativity, I chose to use a colour palette consisting of whites, blues and greens.

 I used the website [image color picker](https://imagecolorpicker.com/), to determine the blue used in the logo is Gunmetal (#1E2B3A).
-I then used the website [Coolers](https://coolors.co/) to generate the rest of my colour palette, using Gunmetal (#1E2B3A) as the starting colour and finding additional colours infitting to the style I wished to achieve..
+I then used the website [Coolers](https://coolors.co/) to generate the rest of my colour palette, using Gunmetal (#1E2B3A) as the starting colour and finding additional colours in fitting the style I wished to achieve.

 The resulting palette is below;

 ![Wanderlust Color Scheme](assets/images/wanderlust-recipes-color-palette.svg)

 <details>
-<summary>Color Palette</summary>
+<summary>Colour Palette</summary>

 * Gunmetal - #1E2B3A
 * Indigo Dye - #213F61